Samad Taylor: Seattle Mariners

 On January 30, 2024, Taylor was traded to the Seattle Mariners for a player to be named later or cash considerations.
 Seattle sent minor league pitcher Natanael Garabitos to the Royals on March 16 to complete the trade.
 Taylor began 2024 with the Triple-A Tacoma Rainiers.
 After 4 games with the Rainiers, Taylor was recalled to the Mariners on April 5.
 He played in three games, going 2-for-5 and scoring twice before he was optioned back to Tacoma on April 8.
 He played the rest of the season with Tacoma, hitting .262 with 11 home runs.
 His 50 stolen bases led the Pacific Coast League, topping teammate Ryan Bliss, who finished second with 40 steals.
 The Rainiers broke the league record for most steals in a season.

 Taylor was designated for assignment by Seattle on January 15, 2025.
 He cleared waivers and was sent outright to Tacoma on January 21.
 In 24 games for Tacoma, Taylor batted .321 with five home runs, 14 RBI, and six stolen bases.
 On April 29, the Mariners selected Taylor's contract, adding him to their active roster as Dylan Moore went on the injured list.
 He batted 1-for-8 with one run in four games before the Mariners optioned him back to Tacoma on May 6 as Moore returned to the active roster.

+On January 15, 2026, the Mariners designated Taylor for assignment following the acquisition of Yosver Zulueta.
+He cleared waivers and elected to become a free agent on January 23.

+San Diego Padres

+On January 24, 2026, Taylor signed a minor league contract with the San Diego Padres.
+He began the regular season with the Triple-A El Paso Chihuahuas, batting .319/.406/.500 with seven home runs, 25 RBI, and nine stolen bases.
+On June 3, the Padres selected Taylor's contract, adding him to their active roster.
+Taylor hit his first MLB home run in a game against the Baltimore Orioles on June 13.